5 stars

 A: You receive a provincial nomination certificate and must apply to the federal government for permanent residence, which takes an additional 6-8 months with medical and security checks.

-Q: Can my family immigrate through Alberta Farm Stream?
+Q: Can my family immigrate through the Alberta Farm Stream?

 Q: What if my Alberta Farm Stream application is rejected?

 A: The CAD $3,500 fee is non-refundable.
-While a reconsideration process exists, success rates for overturning initial rejections are generally low.
+While a reconsideration process exists, the success rate for overturning initial rejections is generally low.

 Q: Are there work permits available during Alberta Farm Stream processing?